nichoth/jazz-preact/README.md

 ```

 ### useJazz
 Get a reference to a Jazz node.
-Consume Jazz references anywhere in the view tree like this.
+Call this in a child node of `WhithJazz`, above.

 ```jsx
 // todo-app.tsx